Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 |3|549|
 |4|718|

-### Increasing throughput by increasing the number of frames fed to the FFT blocks.
+### Increasing throughput by increasing the number of frames fed to the FFT blocks

 Increasing the value of the Input Window Size parameter of the FFT/IFFT blocks can boost the throughput.
 By setting this parameter as an integer multiple of the FFT size, multiple FFT iterations can be performed on a given input window, generating multiple iterations of output samples.
 This reduces the number of times the kernel needs to be triggered to process a given number of input data samples, resulting in lower overheads during kernel triggering and an overall increase in throughput.